-By analyzing these characteristics of a market, you will be able to get a feel for your ability to drive down prices.
+By analyzing these market characteristics, you will be able to get a feel for your ability to drive down prices.
 While basic Porter’s Five Forces analysis can be conducted very informally, it is a good idea to incorporate it into every sourcing process.
-Doing so will enable you to set realistic targets for savings and to determine the best approach for forthcoming negotiations.
+Doing so will enable you to set realistic savings targets and determine the best approach for forthcoming negotiations.

 “Red flag” suppliers are those suppliers who have exhibited poor performance in the past and have created the expectation of poor performance in the future.

-If selected as the successful bidder in your sourcing initiative, a red flag supplier’s poor performance could lead to disruption of operations and a higher total cost of doing business.
+If selected as the successful bidder in your sourcing initiative, a red flag supplier’s poor performance could disrupt operations and a higher total cost of doing business.
 Identify these suppliers early on.
-If practical, do not give red flag suppliers the opportunity to bid.
+If practical, do not allow red flag suppliers to bid.
 If you must allow red flag suppliers to bid, communicate and document your concerns and have those concerns available when your team is ready to make a decision

 The worst time to find that a supplier is not capable of supporting your requirements is after you have signed a long-term, high effort, high visibility contract with that supplier.
 Particularly with Strategic Sourcing Opportunities, you must be careful with supplier selection.
 Ferret out incapable suppliers early – it only gets more difficult later.